Obbut/LogKit/README.md

 ### 0.3.0
 * LogKit is now internally based on logging attributed strings.
 This means that you can add some markup to your logs, as long as your logging destination supports it.
-* The output of logging is now handled by the LogDestination protocol.
-You can conform to this protocol to log to a custom destination: a web service, custom file structure, hell, even Twitter would you want it!
+* The output of logging is now handled by the LogDestination class.
+You can subclass it to send your log messages wherever you would want – Twitter, for example.

 ### 0.2.0
 * Rename from RBLogger to LogKit